Employment Opportunities

 Qualifications

-The Tilton Police Department is looking for a Certified Officer with previous Detective experience.
+The Tilton Police Department is looking for a certified officer with four years of experience.
 Applicants must be of good moral character and be able to meet all hiring and certification requirements established by the NH Police Standards and Training Council.
+The hiring process may include an interview, physical fitness test, medical exam, psychological exam, and polygraph exam.

 Primary Responsibilities